aufdenpunkt/django-statify/README.md

 #### 2.1.6.
 STATIFY_ROOT_STATIC_URL ####

 This setting is important for development.
-This settings should be overwritten in your build settings to: `'/'`.
+This setting should be overwritten in your build settings to: `'/'`.

 Default: `settings.STATIC_URL + 'root/'`